New Zealand Registration Examination (NZREX)

 We compile waitlists in the order we receive complete applications, so the earlier we receive your application, the higher your place on a waitlist.
 A waitlist place is at our discretion; we do not provide updates on your status on the waitlist, even if you ask.
 We will only contact you regarding the waitlist to offer you a place on the exam, and this can happen at any time before it takes place.

-It's very unlikely, but in the event there are insufficient candidates, we reserve the right to cancel an examination.
-We will write to let you know if this happens.
+It is very unlikely, but we reserve the right to cancel an examination if there are insufficient candidates.
+We will email to let you know if this happens.

 Fees for NZREX Clinical